looks like burnt matches on dead wood

 - Diet

-- Saprotrophic: feeds on dead wood of native and introduced trees.
-Grows on fallen branches logs stumps and standing deadwood particularly on beech manuka and kanuka.
+- Saprotrophic: feeds on dead wood of native and introduced trees such as beech, manuka and kanuka.

 - Habitat

 - Grows on dead wood in damp shaded forests.
-Forms small candle-like black fruiting bodies covered with a white powdery coating of spores when young looking like burnt candles.
+Forms small black clubs with white powdery spore coating when young.

 - Range

-- Throughout North and South Islands on dead wood in native forests exotic plantations and gardens.
-Most common in lowland forests.
-Found worldwide.
+- Throughout North and South Islands on dead wood in native forests, exotic plantations and gardens.

 - Endemism